 In addition to being delicious, wild rice is good for you.
 A Weight Watchers Power Food, it has more protein than quinoa.

-The recipe for this crock pot wild rice is from Fix-It and Forget-It Lightly Revised & Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker
+The recipe for this crock pot wild rice is from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker (affiliate link)

 I adapted it only slightly, using a combination of different colored mini bell peppers instead of just one color.